dollodart/techblog/posts/education/how-does-a-transistor-work/how-does-a-transistor-work.rst

 semiconductors, the material for solid state devices, must be explained.
 In particular, there must be an introduction of the concept of a hole.
 Like a conventional hole is the absence of dirt, a hole in semiconductors is the absence of an electron.
-Classically it behaves like a positron [#]_.
 It may then be asked, how can the fact that charge carriers are negatively charged, as opposed to gas particles, be exploited if there is a symmetric counterpart, the positively charged hole?

 The case of uncharged particles is distinct to that of two oppositely charged particles.
 In particular, there can be materials which are mostly having excess